danielhones/alchemy/docs/index.md

 it now from the [source code](http://www.github.com/danielhones/alchemy).

 # Documentation
-The documentation is a work in progress, so some parts are disorganized and incomplete.
+The documentation is a work in progress, so some parts may be disorganized or incomplete.

 * [Learning the method](method.html)
 * [Using the program](manual.html)